intel/pepc/docs/pepc-pstates.rst

 Subcommand *'info'*
 ===================

-Retrieve P-states information for specified CPUs.
+Retrieve CPU P-states information for specified CPUs.
 By default, display all details for all CPUs.
 Use target CPU specification options to define a subset of CPUs, cores, dies, or packages.

 **--yaml**
    Display output in YAML format.